SEAD Study Finds Super-Efficient Air Conditioners Could Avoid More Than 100 Power Plants

 Air conditioning (Photo credit: niallkennedy)

-Using the best technology that’s already available can significantly improve efficiency–reducing use by 35% to 50% compared to the market average.
+Using the best technology that’s already available can significantly improve efficiency–reducing energy use by 35% to 50% compared to the market average.
 Using technology that is also cost effective–meaning the electricity savings over the lifetime of the air conditioner (AC) unit would pay for any additional cost–can reduce

 energy use by 20% to 30%.
 Adopting AC technology that is both cost-effective and more energy-efficient could save more than 192 terawatt-hours per year (TWh/yr) by 2020–the same amount of energy produced by 64 medium-sized power plants.